kestra-io/docs/docs/developer-guide/triggers/flow.md

 ## Variables
-When the flow is triggered by another one, some context variables will be injected to allow some customization of the flow.
+When another flow triggers the flow, some context variables will be injected to allow flow customization.

 | Parameter | Description |
 | ---------- | ----------- |